MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/UI/installation.md

 ## Quick Tips

-- Download the Universal Inventory Application [here](https://aka.ms/downloadUI).
+- Download the Universal Inventory Application Installer [here](https://aka.ms/downloadUI).
 - Always start UISetup.exe **in administrative mode**.
 - If a previous installation of Universal Inventory is detected, UISetup allows you to uninstall it.
 - If the version of the previous installation is lower than the version being installed, UISetup allows you to upgrade the existing installation.